 9. Zinc

-Our eyes contain high amounts of zinc, and it’s thought to play a role in the formation of visual pigments (the light absorbing molecules that affect how well we see) in the retina.
+Our eyes contain high amounts of zinc, and it’s thought to play a role in the formation of visual pigments (the light-absorbing molecules that affect how well we see) in the retina.
 As a result, experts believe zinc deficiency may increase the risk of night blindness.

-In this study, older adults with early stage AMD who were given zinc supplements found that progress of their condition slowed, and they maintained better vision than those who received a placebo.
-This scientific review also found that intake of zinc alongside antioxidant vitamins like lutein and zeaxanthin reduced the risk of AMD by 25%.
+In this study, older adults with early-stage AMD who were given zinc supplements found that their condition’s progression slowed, and they maintained better vision than those who received a placebo.
+This scientific review also found that zinc intake alongside antioxidant vitamins like lutein and zeaxanthin reduced the risk of AMD by 25%.
+However, further research is needed to confirm these findings.

 Some of the best dietary sources of zinc include oysters, eggs, milk, chickpeas, and seeds like chia, pumpkin, and sesame.
-You can find out more in our article; 7 health benefits of zinc and how to make sure you’re getting enough.
+You can find out more in our article: 7 health benefits of zinc and how to make sure you’re getting enough.

 10. Niacin